Virtual multidisciplinary team meetings

 - Strategically investing in information technology infrastructure, and technical and administrative personnel4 to support the workflows of virtual MDTs, including the prioritisation of data security and patient privacy when using digital platforms.6

-- Establishing communication linkages, including software and hardware capability to allow rapid and efficient transfer of images and other data to all participants to enable team preparation and participation, to integrate decision‐making and to implement comprehensive follow‐up.7
+- Establishing communication linkages, including technical capabilities to allow rapid data transfer, to enable team preparation and participation, integrate decision making, and implement comprehensive care.7

 - Evaluating the quality of decision-making of the virtual MDT, as compared to the face-to-face format, in improving guideline adherence and patient outcomes.4,8,9